-Technical Rescue II
+Technical Rescue II FIRE-203 2 hours

 Prerequisite: Successful completion of Firefighter I. This course covers technical rescue operations and instructs students in how to identify and establish levels of functional capability for safely and effectively conduct operations at rescue incidents.
 Students will learn how to assess a technical rescue hazard within the response area, to identify the level of operational capability, and to establish operational criteria.
-Analysis of operational capability includes hazard analysis, risk assessment, training level of personnel, availability of internal and external rescue incidents are often extremely dangerous for rescue personnel.
+Analysis of operational capability includes hazard analysis, risk assessment, training level of personnel, availability of internal and external resources, effects of weather, and other difficult conditions.
+Technical rescue incidents are often extremely dangerous for rescue personnel.
 Students will receive a solid foundation of classroom and hands-on training reinforced by realistic and challenging exercises in various rescue disciplines including structural collapse, rope rescue, confined space, vehicle and machinery extrication, water emergencies, trench and excavation incidents, as well as wilderness search and rescue.

-Fire Instructor I
+Fire Instructor I FIRE-204 3 hour

-FIRE-204 1 hour

 Prerequisite: Successful completion of Firefighter II.
 This course prepares students for the student practical exam that is based on the NFPA 1041 Standard for Fire Service Instruction Professional Qualifications.
 Students who achieve a minimum of 70% on the exam will receive national certification to become Fire Service Instructors.
-This course will provide a student with the basic knowledge and skills to deliver instruction effectively from a prepared lesson plan, including operating instructional aids, using evaluation instruments, adopting lesson plans to maximize student learning, organizing the learning environment and maintaining records.
+This course will provide a student with the basic knowledge and skills to deliver instruction effectively from a prepared lesson plan, including operating instructional aids, using evaluation instruments, reviewing and adopting lesson plans to maximize student learning, organizing the learning environment and maintaining records.

-Fire Investigation I
+Fire Investigation I FIRE-205 3 hours